cjswayne/random_password_generator/README.md

 # random_password_generator

 ## Description
 In this project I refactored code that was given to me.
-The purpose of the project is to make a tool to generate a random password based on a set of criterion.
+The purpose of the project is to refactor the the code given to generate a random password based on a set of criterion.
 I updated the form to include inputs for password length, lowercase characters, uppercase characters, special characters and numbers.
-I also wrote javascript functions to take those inputs and create a random password based off of those inputs.
+I also wrote javascript functions to take those inputs and create a random password based off of those inputs when the user presses the "Generate Password" button.

 ## Repository